Michael Massey Preview, Player Props: Royals vs. Mariners

 Michael Massey At The Plate

-- Massey has had an RBI in 29 games this year (28.4%), including 11 multi-RBI outings (10.8%).
-He has also driven home three or more of his team's runs in two contests.
+- Massey has had at least one RBI in 28.2% of his games this year (29 of 103), with two or more RBI 11 times (10.7%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.